 Introduction

-If you are reading this, you might be wondering where to even begin.
-Maybe you feel behind, unsure which skills matter, or worried that you have already missed your chance.
-These fears are common especially for people changing careers or starting later than they planned.
-The good news is that tech offers multiple entry points, and there is no single “correct” path into the industry.
+If you are reading this, you might be wondering where to begin.
+Perhaps you feel “behind,” unsure which skills actually matter, or worried you’ve missed your window.
+These fears are common, especially for career-switchers.
+The good news?
+Tech offers multiple entry points, and there is no single “correct” path.

 Beginner starting a tech career without a degree